School of Medicine

 Applications : Admissions ratio

-We have excellent links to, and partnerships with, a wide range of National Health Service (NHS) Trusts, hospitals and clinics both in and outside of London.
-This access to a large and diverse patient population enables our students to gain clinical experience from the very start of their studies.
+At Imperial, you'll have access to a very large and diverse patient population through our links to a wide range of National Health Service (NHS) Trusts, hospitals and clinics both in and outside London, giving you the chance to gain a variety of clinical experience from the very start of your studies.

 Imperial College London Medicine courses: